fangli/django-saml2-auth/README.rst

 **METADATA_AUTO_CONF_URL** Auto SAML2 metadata configuration URL

-**NEW_USER_PROFILE** Everytime when a new user login, we will create the user with this default options in system.
+**NEW_USER_PROFILE** Default settings for newly created users

-**ATTRIBUTES_MAP** map django user attributes to SAML2 user attributes.
+**ATTRIBUTES_MAP** Mapping of Django user attributes to SAML2 user attributes

-**TRIGGER** If you want to do some additional actions, just use trigger.

-**TRIGGER.CREATE_USER** Dot-separated style string, path to a method which receiving ONE dict parameter.
-This method will be triggered when a **new** user login, before we logged in this user, after we created the user with default options.
-You may want to run some new-user-related tasks in this trigger.

-**TRIGGER.BEFORE_LOGIN** Similar to CREATE_USER, but will be triggered only when an **existed** user login, before we logged in this user, after we got attributes from okta.
-You may want to update user information before a user logged-in in this trigger.
+**TRIGGER** Hooks to trigger additional actions during user login and creation flows.
+These TRIGGER hooks are strings containing a `dotted module name <https://docs.python.org/3/tutorial/modules.html#packages>`_ which point to a method to be called.
+The referenced method should accept a single argument which is a dictionary of attributes and values sent by the identity provider, representing the user's identity.

+**TRIGGER.CREATE_USER** A method to be called upon new user creation.
+This method will be called before the new user is logged in and after the user's record is created.

+**TRIGGER.BEFORE_LOGIN** A method to be called when an existing user logs in.
+This method will be called before the user is logged in and after user attributes are returned by the SAML2 identity provider.

 Customize
 =========

-You are allowed to override the default permission `denied` page and new user `welcome` page.
+The default permission `denied` page and user `welcome` page can be overridden.

-Just put a template named 'django_saml2_auth/welcome.html' or 'django_saml2_auth/denied.html' under your project's template folder.
+To override these pages put a template named 'django_saml2_auth/welcome.html' or 'django_saml2_auth/denied.html' in your project's template folder.

-In case of 'django_saml2_auth/welcome.html' existed, when a new user logged in, we'll show this template instead of redirecting user to the previous visited page.
-So you can have some first-visit notes and welcome words in this page.
-You can get user context in the template by using `user` context.
+If a 'django_saml2_auth/welcome.html' template exists, that page will be shown to the user upon login instead of the user being redirected to the previous visited page.
+This welcome page can contain some first-visit notes and welcome words.
+The `Django user object <https://docs.djangoproject.com/en/1.9/ref/contrib/auth/#django.contrib.auth.models.User>`_ is available within the template as the `user` template variable.

-By the way, we have a built-in logout page as well, if you want to use it, just add the following lines into your urls.py, before any
+To enable a logout page, add the following lines to urls.py, before any `urlpatterns`:
-`urlpatterns`:

 .. code-block:: python

-    # If you want to replace the default user logout with plugin built-in page, just use the following line (optional)
+    # The following line will replace the default user logout with the signout page (optional)
     url(r'^accounts/logout/$', 'django_saml2_auth.views.signout'),

-    # If you want to replace the admin logout with SAML2, use the following line (optional)
+    # The following line will replace the default admin user logout with the signout page (optional)
     url(r'^admin/logout/$', 'django_saml2_auth.views.signout'),

-In a similar way, you can customize this logout template by added a template 'django_saml2_auth/signout.html'.

-By default, we assume your SAML2 service provided user attribute Email/UserName/FirstName/LastName.
-Please change it to the correct user attributes mapping.
+To override the built in signout page put a template named 'django_saml2_auth/signout.html' in your project's template folder.

+If your SAML2 identity provider uses user attribute names other than the defaults listed in the `settings.py` `ATTRIBUTES_MAP`, update them in `settings.py`.

-For okta Users
+For Okta Users
 ==============

-I created this plugin original for okta.
+I created this plugin originally for Okta.

-You can find the METADATA_AUTO_CONF_URL under saml2 app's `Sign On` tab, in the Settings box, you will see
+The METADATA_AUTO_CONF_URL needed in `settings.py` can be found in the Okta web UI by navigating to the SAML2 app's `Sign On` tab, in the Settings box.
+You should see :

 `Identity Provider metadata is available if this application supports dynamic configuration.`

-Just use the link in text "Identity Provider metadata".
+The `Identity Provider metadata` link is the METADATA_AUTO_CONF_URL.

 How to Contribute